LordAfterEight/OwOS/README.md

 This build is known to randomly panic.
 In case that happens, simply hit the restart button of your pc and then it should work.
 If not, rinse and repeat lol

 ### Booting OwOS in QEMU
-To boot OwOS in qemu, download the .bin file.
+To boot OwOS in qemu, download the .bin file from the v0.2.2 release.
 Put it whereever you want and navigate to it in your terminal.
 Then enter the following command:

 ```bash
 qemu-system-x86_64 --drive format=raw,file=bootimage-owos-[version].bin